AndreiMaga/scrape/README.md

-# Scrape Can't Replace APEs
+# Scrapers Can't Replace APEs

 Scrape is a simple tool that will scrape any website (without login at the moment) just by using a [config](scrapingConfigs/books.toscrape.json) for that website.